What do you look for in your horses?

 What if the horse just doesn't work out for me?

 We try and do our very best at matching the horse and rider on the front end, but there are those rare instances where for whatever reason things don’t work out.
 One of the most common reasons for a horse not working out is other horses.
 Adding a horse with other horses, mares or geldings, can sometimes change the dynamics and personalities of the horses.
 Many times we can help you work through those issues, but sometimes it necessitates making a change.
-In the event that you do have to make a change, we will work with you and can help find transports at the best prices for you.
+In the event that you do have to make a change within the first 30 days, we will work with you and can help find transports at the best prices for you.